 - How much does children’s critical illness cover cost?

-- Should I add my children to my life insurance policy?
+- Should I add my children to my life and critical illness policy?

 What is child life insurance?